zgiannuzzi/oracle-db-training/programming_section_12-13.md

 ### Vocabulary

-1. Someone doing “real work” with the computer, using it as a means rather than an end
+1. USER - Someone doing “real work” with the computer, using it as a means rather than an end
-2. Consists of a collection of DML statements that form a logical unit of work.
+2. TRANSACTION - Consists of a collection of DML statements that form a logical unit of work.
-3. Fully and clearly expressed; leaving nothing implied
+3. Explicit - Fully and clearly expressed; leaving nothing implied
-4. Adds a new row to a table
+4. INSERT INTO - Adds a new row to a table

 ## Exercise